gary1346aa/MapleStory-DPM-Monitor/USER_MANUAL.md

 *   Reports are saved in the same folder as the application with the name `Boss_Report_YYYYMMDD_HHMMSS.png`.

 ---
-*Developed for elite players.
-Good luck with your bossing!*
+*Developed for the MapleStory - Artale community by G8G.*